 Principal and Interest Payments.
-Payment of principal, redemption premium, if any, and interest will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
-DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the County or the Registrar and Paying Agent, on the payable date in accordance with their respective holdings shown on DTC's records.
-Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC, the Registrar and Paying Agent or the County subject to any statutory or regulatory requirements as may be in effect from time to time.
-Payment of principal, redemption premium, if any, and interest payments to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the County or the Paying Agent, and disbursement of such payments to the Direct Participants will be the responsibility of DTC, and disbursements of such payments to Beneficial Owners will be the responsibility of the Direct and Indirect Participants.
-THE COUNTY CAN GIVE NO ASSURANCE THAT DIRECT AND INDIRECT PARTICIPANTS WILL PROMPTLY TRANSFER PAYMENTS TO BENEFICIAL OWNERS.
+Payments of principal, interest and any redemption premiums on the Bonds will be made to Cede & Co. or such other nominee as may be requested by an authorized representative of DTC.
+DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the County or Registrar/Paying Agent, on the payable date in accordance with their respective holdings shown on DTC's records.
+Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC (nor its nominee), the Registrar/Paying Agent or the County, subject to any statutory or regulatory requirements as may be in effect from time to time.
+Payment of principal, premium, if any, and interest to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the Registrar/Paying Agent's responsibility, disbursement of such payments to Direct Participants will be the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of Direct and Indirect Participants.
+The County can give no assurance that Direct and Indirect Participants will promptly transfer payments to Beneficial Owners.